Empire: Late modern period

 Beginning around 1760, the New Imperialism or Age of Imperialism characterizes a period of colonial expansion by European powers, the United States and Japan.
 Though the American Revolutionary War (1775–1783) and the collapse of the Spanish Empire in Latin America in the 1820s ended the first era of European colonialism, the period featured an unprecedented pursuit of overseas territorial acquisitions.
 At the time, states focused on building their empires with new technological advances and developments.
 During the era of New Imperialism, the European powers and Japan conquered almost all of Africa and most of Asia.
 The new wave of imperialism reflected ongoing imperial rivalries, their imperial ambitions, and a "civilizing mission".

 With the collapse of the Holy Roman Empire in 1806 during the Napoleonic Wars (1803–1815), the Austrian Empire (1804–1867) emerged reconstituted as the Empire of Austria-Hungary (1867–1918) and claimed to "inherite" the imperium of Central and Western Europe.
 Another "heir to the Holy Roman Empire", was the German Empire (1871–1918).

-In the course of the Scramble for Africa (1870-1914), European empires separated between themselves almost all the continent.
+Over the course of the Scramble for Africa (1870-1914), European empires separated between themselves almost all the continent.
 Symbolized by the Pink Map, the Portuguese claimed sovereignty over a wide land corridor stretching between the Atlantic shore of Angola and Indian shore of Mozambique.
 This led to the 1890 British Ultimatum as Britain aimed to establish their own and longer corridor from Egypt to South Africa.
 In the clash of the corridors, the British prevailed.

 The Spanish–American War of 1898 and the Russo-Japanese War of 1904–05 signaled the advent of new extra-European empires, the United States and Japan respectively.
 The two events marked the closure of the "imperial belt"—belt of great empires stretching from west to east.
 Originally formed in the Old World during the Axial Age along the Silk Road, this belt shifted northward during the medieval period due to climatic change, penetrated to North America in the colonial period, and "closed" in the Far East c.1900.
 The history of empires ceased being eurocentric.
-The Pearl Harbor attack symbolized the fact that two non-European empires clashed on the opposite to Europe place of the globe.
+The attack on Pearl Harbor symbolized the fact that two non-European empires clashed on the opposite side of the globe to Europe.